-- Future ways of working: Working with our diverse services to embed the principles of agility, adaptability and flexibility for our workforce.
-We have created a manager and employee guidance, policy, and toolkit to support hybrid working and ensure that employees have the right working environment, equipment and set up to work in this new way, whilst also taking into account any individual circumstances. - Better succession planning through the service planning process across the Council - Diversity Monitoring campaign to encourage colleagues to update their HR records with their protected characteristics - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces through our Diversity and Inclusion communications, incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Continuing to uphold our Stonewall Accreditation for which we most recently achieved the LGBTQ+ Inclusive Employer Silver Awards 2023 - Staff Networks Improvement Plan has been created to enhance the reputation of the networks and encourage collaborative working to raise awareness and understanding of intersectionality - Developing awareness and training for allies across the organisation to encourage an inclusive culture and tackle things such as unconscious bias, micro incivilities and being an active bystander - Continually review our resources and support guides for reasonable adjustments, including live webinars from Access to Work and Maximus to spread awareness on additional support for people in relation to mental health conditions and physical disabilities - Scoping exercise is currently underway for a Reverse Mentoring Programme to be launched later this year.
-This will help to build inclusive relationships and create genuine awareness of the barriers faced LGB+ people.
+- Continuing to work with our diverse services to embed the principles of agility, adaptability and flexibility for our workforce.
+We have implemented a manager and employee guidance, policy, and toolkit to support hybrid working and ensure that employees have the right working environment, equipment and set up to work in this new way, whilst also taking into account any individual circumstances. - Better succession planning through the service planning process across the Council - Diversity Monitoring campaign to encourage colleagues to update their HR records with their protected characteristics - Embedding Equality, Diversity and Inclusion within our culture through our Leadership Behaviour Framework and development programme - Promoting the positive benefits of inclusive workplaces through our Diversity and Inclusion communications, incorporating lived experiences - Continually developing our learning and resources to support leaders to work in an inclusive way - Building on the work we have done which allowed us to achieve the Stonewall LGBT+ Inclusive Employer Silver Award for 2023 - Staff Networks Improvement Plan has been implemented with a focus on front line staff and encouraging collaborative working to raise awareness and understanding of intersectionality - Delivering awareness and training for allies across the organisation to encourage an inclusive culture and tackle things such as unconscious bias, micro incivilities and being an active bystander - Continually review our resources and support guides for reasonable adjustments, including live webinars from Access to Work and Maximus to spread awareness on additional support for people in relation to mental health conditions and physical disabilities - This year we have launched our Reverse Mentoring Programme to help build inclusive relationships and create genuine awareness of the barriers faced by LGB people.